ethereum/hive/README.md

 The `hive` test harness can validate arbitrary implementations of the [Ethereum yellow paper](http://gavwood.com/paper.pdf).

-Being based on docker containers, `hive` is pretty liberal on pretty much all aspects of a client
+Since `hive` is based on docker containers, it is pretty liberal on most aspects of a client
 implementation:

  * `hive` doesn't care what dependencies a client has: language, libraries or otherwise.